-Many people with lipoedema struggle with the diagnosis and with the fact that it cannot be cured.
-It can also take a long time to get your diagnosis of lipoedema.
+Many people with lipoedema struggle with the diagnosis and with the fact that there is no known cure.
+It can also be a long journey before you receive your diagnosis.

 - Choose a one-to-one dialogue with a therapist